F2 sorts out Compliance Requirements for you

 1. Comply with the EMC Directive 2014/30/EU

-2. Have the apparatus tested to an appropriate safety testing standard, probably EN 62368-1, and receive a compliant report.
+2. Have it tested to an appropriate safety testing standard, probably EN 62368-1, and receive a compliant report.

-3. Have the apparatus testing to IEC/EN 60825-1 and receive a compliant report.
+3. Have the apparatus tested to IEC/EN 60825-1 and receive a compliant report.

-4. Indicate that the equipment is compliant to the EMC Directive 2014/30/EU on the EU declaration of conformity and additionally indicate that it has been tested to appropriate European safety standards, including laser testing, by listing those standards and report numbers on the document, but do not claim compliance to the Low Voltage Directive 2014/30/EU.
+4. Indicate that the equipment is compliant to the EMC Directive 2014/30/EU on the EU declaration of conformity and also show that it has been tested to the appropriate EN safety standards, including laser testing, by listing those standards and report numbers on the document, but do not claim compliance to the Low Voltage Directive 2014/30/EU.

-We can be contacted via this link.
+We can be contacted at this link.
 We can be reached by phone at 877-405-1580 and are here to help you.

 F2 Labs is here to help.